 Individuals who hold an ICAEW insolvency licence must comply with the insolvency regulations.

-Effective from 13 October 2015.
+Effective from 1 February 2012 - 31 December 2014.
 Insolvency Licensing regulations and guidance notes.
-The Institute of Chartered Accountants in England and Wales (ICAEW), under section 391 of the Insolvency Act 1986, is a Recognised Professional Body for the regulation of insolvency practitioners.
+Institute of Chartered Accountants in England and Wales (ICAEW), under section 391 of the Insolvency Act 1986, is a Recognised Professional Body for the regulation of insolvency practitioners.
 It must have rules setting out how insolvency practitioners will be regulated.

 The objectives of ICAEW in issuing these insolvency licensing regulations are to make sure: